markuspg/ibharchiver/README.md

 IllBeHonestArchiver is intended as simple tool to support in creating a private archive of [I'll Be Honest](https://illbehonest.com) resources.

+## Features

+* Import resources from I'll be Honest
+* Export selected resources to the current working directory

+## Roadmap

+* Allow commenting saved resources
+* Playback of saved resources

 ## License

 MIT License